molokoloco/jQuery.boxFx/README.txt

         We cannot support to old browsers.
 That not the purpose here.
         -No animations for them, but they can not take the blame on the code- ;)

-        Next modernizr.js to come will certainly emulate a better cross-browser CSS3 full interface
+        The next modernizr.js will certainly emulate a better cross-browser CSS3 full interface

     //////////////////////////////////////////////////////////////////////////////////////